Early Childhood Screenings

 Winona, MN 55987

 Early Childhood screening is offered free of charge to all children living in the Winona Area Public Schools attendance area.
-Screenings are held on selected Thursday and Friday from September through early May.
+Screenings are held on selected Thursday from September through April.

 **Early Childhood Screening is mandatory for any child who will attend a public school kindergarten in Minnesota.**